 Retired membership (Not open to new members)

 For existing members who have retired from all medical practice.
 Electronic access to OM Journal.
 No voting rights but otherwise full membership benefits

-Online access to the Journal of Occupational Medicine, a dedicated student eNews with job and networking opportunities including access to SOM regional groups, access to the member’s website, 40% off the occupational health & wellbeing magazine, and a 20% discount on Oxford University Press books in Public Health and Epidemiology.
+Free CPD webinars, online access to the Journal of Occupational Medicine, regional group meetings, a dedicated student eNews with job and networking opportunities including access to SOM regional groups, access to the member’s website, 40% off the occupational health & wellbeing magazine, and a 20% discount on Oxford University Press books in Public Health and Epidemiology.

 Full member benefits.
 For companies wishing to pay for multiple members.
 Please contact email@example.com for more information